Mappy/Leaflet-active-area/README.md

 ## Installation

-(For leaflet 0.7.7)
+The latest version (1.0.0) of leaflet-active-area supports leaflet-1.0

-npm install --save-dev leaflet-active-area@0.1.1
+For leaflet 0.7.7, use `npm install --save-dev leaflet-active-area@0.1.1`

-The latest version (1.0.1) of leaflet-active-area was meant to support leaflet-1.x but has not been updated since leaflet 1.0-beta1.
-We will work on it as soon as a stable version of leaflet is released.

 ## Usage